felixge/node-couchdb/README.md

 ### couchdb.toAttachment(file)

-Takes the path of a `file` and creates an JS object suitable for inline document attachment out of it:
+Takes the path of a `file` and returns a promise that yields a JS object suitable for inline document attachment:

     couchdb
       .toAttachment(__filename)